zwbetz-gh/zwbetz/content/blog/setup-and-run-sonarqube-on-mac/index.md

 ## Prerequisites

-- Java 8 or higher is installed
+- Java version 8 or higher is installed
 - The directory `~/bin` exists

 ## Install sonarqube